n1ckfg/AEToolbox/readme.txt

 5. Beam Rig (no selection): Creates a 3D laser effect with start and end nulls.
 6. Particle Rig (no selection): Creates a null controller for Particular particles.
 7. Camera Rig (no selection): Creates a camera rigged for point-of-interest and DoF control.
+8. Graph Audio (layer selection): Converts audio to keyframes and enables the graph view.

 III.
 ADVANCED
 1. Lock Y Rotation (layer selection): Forces a layer to always face the camera.